Get started with remote debugging Android devices

 - If your development machine is running Windows, try manually installing the USB drivers for your Android device.
-For more information, see Install OEM USB Drivers.
+For more information, navigate to Install OEM USB Drivers.

 - Some combinations of Windows and Android devices (especially Samsung) require additional settings.
-For more information, see DevTools Devices does not detect device when plugged in.
+For more information, navigate to DevTools Devices does not detect device when plugged in.

-Use the following tips to help you troubleshoot not seeing the Allow USB Debugging prompt on your Android device.
+Use the following tips to help you troubleshoot if the Allow USB Debugging prompt is not displayed on your Android device.

 Disconnecting and then re-connecting the USB cable while DevTools is in focus on your development machine and your Android homescreen is showing.

-You may not see the prompt if your Android or development machine screens are locked.
+The prompt is displayed if your Android or development machine screens are locked.

 Updating the display settings for your Android device and development machine so that each never goes to sleep.

 Setting the USB mode for Android to PTP.
-For more information, see Galaxy S4 does not show Authorize USB debugging dialog box.
+For more information, navigate to Galaxy S4 does not show Authorize USB debugging dialog box.